Skip to main content

 Stem Cell Transplant for Acute Myeloid Leukemia (AML)

-The doses of chemotherapy drugs that doctors can give to treat acute myeloid leukemia (AML) are limited by the serious side effects they can cause.
-Even though higher doses of these drugs might kill more cancer cells, they can’t be given because they could severely damage the bone marrow, which is where new blood cells are formed.
+The doses of chemotherapy (chemo) drugs that doctors can give to treat acute myeloid leukemia (AML) are limited by the serious side effects they can cause.
+Even though higher doses of chemo drugs might kill more cancer cells, they can’t be given because they could severely damage the bone marrow, which is where new blood cells are made.
 This could lead to life-threatening infections, bleeding, and other problems caused by low blood cell counts.

 The blood-forming stem cells used for a transplant can come either from blood or from bone marrow.
 Sometimes stem cells from a baby’s umbilical cord blood are used.

-Stem cell transplants differ based on whom the blood-forming stem cells come from.
+Stem cell transplants (SCT) differ based on whom the blood-forming stem cells come from.

 The best donor is often a close relative, such as a brother or sister, if they are a good match.
 If no close relatives match, stem cells might be available from a matched unrelated donor (MUD), an unrelated volunteer whose tissue type matches that of the patient.
 But the use of stem cells from a MUD is linked to more complications.
 Sometimes umbilical cord stem cells are used.
 These stem cells come from blood drained from the umbilical cord and placenta after a baby is born and the umbilical cord is cut.

-For most patients with AML, especially those at higher risk of having the leukemia return after treatment, using an allogeneic SCT is preferred over an autologous SCT (see below).
-Leukemia is a disease of the blood and bone marrow, so giving the patient their own cells back after treatment may mean giving them back some leukemia cells as well.
-Donor cells are also helpful because of the graft-versus-leukemia effect.
-When the donor immune cells are infused into the body, they may recognize any remaining leukemia cells as being foreign to them and attack them.
+For most patients with AML, especially those at higher risk of the leukemia returning after treatment, an allogeneic SCT is preferred over an autologous SCT (see below).
+Leukemia is a disease of the blood and bone marrow, so giving the patient their own cells back after treatment might also give them back some leukemia cells as well.
+Donor cells can also be a better choice because of the graft-versus-leukemia effect.
+When the donor immune cells are infused into the patient's body, they may recognize any remaining leukemia cells as being foreign to them and attack them.
 This effect doesn’t happen with autologous stem cell transplants.

 One of the most serious complications of allogeneic SCTs is known as graft-versus-host disease (GVHD).
 It happens when the patient’s immune system is taken over by that of the donor.
 When this happens, the donor immune system may see the patient’s own body tissues as foreign and attack them.